datsudo/pneumonia-predictor/pneumonia_predictor/frontend/pages/about.md

 ### Features
 The selected features that the model uses for prediction are based on the meta-analysis conducted by Fang et al. in their paper "Risk factors for hospital readmissions in pneumonia patients: A systematic review and meta-analysis" (2022).[^1] From the 17 studies that they reviewed, here are resulting features:

-- **age**: age of the patient, restricted to individuals above 18 years old; three studies reported that pneumonia patients aged 65+ years has odds ratio (OR) of 0.90, which indicates that the said group have 0.90 times the risk of being readmitted compared to other age bracket
+- **age**: age of the patient, restricted to individuals above 18 years old;
+  three studies reported that pneumonia patients aged 65+ years has odds ratio (OR) of 0.90, which indicates that the said group have 0.90 times the risk of being readmitted compared to other age bracket
 - **sex**: biological sex of the patient, classified as male or female; thirteen studies shows that males have 1.19 times higher odds of having readmission compared to female.
 - **chronic respiratory disease**: presence of any chronic respiratory condition, including but not limited to asthma, chronic obstructive pulmonary disease (COPD), or other long-term respiratory disorders; ten studies show that patients with chronic respiratory disease have significantly higher odds (with 1.37 OR) of having readmission than those who do not have it
 - **diabetes mellitus**: presence of any type of diabetes mellitus, including Type 1 or Type 2 diabetes; seven studies reported that diabetes patients have 1.18 times higher odds of having hospital readmissions compared to non-diabetes patients
 - **heart failure**: presence of any form of heart failure, whether acute or chronic; nine studies reported that patients with heart failure have 1.28 times higher odds of having readmissions compared to patients without heart failure
-- **cancer**: presence of any type of cancer, whether in remission or active; patients with cancer have higher odds, with 1.94 OR, of having readmissions compared to patients without cancer
+- **cancer**: presence of any type of cancer, whether in remission or active;
+  patients with cancer have higher odds, with 1.94 OR, of having readmissions compared to patients without cancer
 - **chronic kidney disease**: presence of any form of chronic kidney disease, including stages 1 to 5 or those undergoing dialysis; five studies show that patients with chronic kidney disease have 1.38 times higher odds of having hospital readmissions compared to patients without the said disease

+Addition to these are the vital signs based on the clinical guidelines, and symptoms of pneumonia by Institute for Quality and Efficiency in Healthcare (2021)[^2]:

+- respiratory rate,
+- pulse rate,
+- systolic blood pressure,
+- diastolic blood pressure,
+- temperature,
+- fatigue,
+- cough with phlegm, and
+- complete blood count (CBC) which composes of white and red blood cells (WBC, RBC) hemoglobin (HGB), hematocrit (HT), and platelet count

 ### Feature importance

 Below are the feature importance graphs generated by our pre-trained models that shows how much each feature impacts their decision.
 Both model shows that *age* plays a significant role in their predictions.
 The rest of the features have mostly the same level of significance.

 For calculating the importance, we used **mean decrease in impurity** (MDI) or **Gini importance**.
-MDI measures how often a feature is used in the decision tree and how many samples are affected by those splits.[^2] The more a feature is used to split large groups of data, the more important it’s considered.
+MDI measures how often a feature is used in the decision tree and how many samples are affected by those splits.[^3] The more a feature is used to split large groups of data, the more important it’s considered.

 ---